Business

 Buffer: SaaS pricing model template

-Example of Buffer pricing model
+Buffer example of SaaS pricing model

 5. Per-feature SaaS pricing model